TypQxQ/kTAMV/readme.md

 `send_frame_to_cloud` indicates if you want to contribute to possible future development of AI based detection.

-`detection_tolerance` number of pixels to have as tolerance when detecting the nozzle.
+`detection_tolerance` If the nozzle position is within this many pixels when comparing frames, it's considered a match.
+Only whole numbers are supported.

 ## Setting up the server image in Mainsail
 Add a webcam with and configure like in the image: